 Do you have these same issues?
 Are you feeling like nothings really working?
 Sometimes it’s just that without knowing it you are unintentionally doing things that could be really impacting your results.

-- Poor diet – Possibly the biggest downfall comes with people thinking that because they are working out 3 or 4 times per week that they can eat whatever they want and wont put on weight.
-Unfortunately this isn’t true and no amount of exercise can out do a bad diet.
+Possibly the biggest downfall comes with people thinking that because they are working out 3 or 4 times per week that they can eat whatever they want and won’t put on weight.
+Unfortunately, this isn’t true and no amount of exercise can outdo a bad diet.
 At least 70% of your results will come from your diet.
 I only ever try my best to eat foods that will nourish my body and make me healthier.
 Next time you grab something quick to eat, think about how that food is going to nourish you.

-- Alcohol – Too much alcohol can really hinder your weight loss efforts.
+Too much alcohol can really hinder your weight loss efforts.
 1 gram of alcohol equals about 7 empty calories and not only that but alcohol is a poison to our bodies so it slows the digestion while our bodies try to get rid of it as quickly as possible.
 If you must drink alcohol save it for special occasions.
-I’m sorry to say it but you wont be able to reach or maintain a lean body if you are consuming alcohol each week.
+I’m sorry to say it but you won’t be able to reach or maintain a lean body if you are consuming alcohol each week.

-Food and nutrition affect our sleep, and sleep (or lack of) can affect our food so once again its important to be eating food that nourishes us and makes us feel good.
-Sleep not only effects our weight loss goals though it also greatly puts us at risk of sickness and disease.
+Food and nutrition affect our sleep, and sleep (or lack of) can affect our food.
+So once again it’s important to be eating food that nourishes us and makes us feel good.
+Sleep not only affects our weight loss goals though it also greatly puts us at risk of sickness and disease.
 I know as a mum it can often be out of our control how much sleep we get, especially with babies and young children.
 All you can do is try to go to bed as early as you can and do your best to be mindful when eating and going about your day.

 Try changing up one or all of these suggestions and see how you go!
 You might just be surprised at the results you can achieve.